rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ### Exercises:

+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-graphql/react-graphql-github-apollo/tree/24bb647ac94f1af1c52b61e41cebba6a6fd95f4f" %}}
 * Read more about {{% a_blank "Local State Management in Apollo Client" "https://www.apollographql.com/docs/react/essentials/local-state.html" %}}
 * Read more about {{% a_blank "Fragments in Apollo Client" "https://www.apollographql.com/docs/react/advanced/fragments.html" %}}
 * Implement local cache updates for all the other mutations from the previous exercises
   * Implement the identical local cache update, but with decreasing the count of stargazers, for your `removeStar` mutation
   * Implement the local cache update for the `updateSubscription` mutation
+  * You will see in the next section a working solution for it
 * Read more about {{% a_blank "Caching in Apollo Client and the composite key to identify entities" "https://www.apollographql.com/docs/react/advanced/caching.html" %}}
 * Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5BSDXF7" %}}